gtunell/AMA.jl/README.md

 To install AMA, use the package manager by typing:

-'''Julia
+'''julia
 Pkg.add("AMA")
 '''

 ## Usage

 There is fast and slightly faster way to use this algorithm to solve linear rational expectations models which we outline below.
-The former calls a Julia language implementation and the latter calls a C/Fortran implementation.
+The former calls a julia language implementation and the latter calls a C/Fortran implementation.
 To begin,

 Load the module:

-'''Julia
+'''julia
 using AMA
 '''

 Declare the linear models to solve as:

-'''Julia
+'''julia
 h = [0.
 0. 0.
 0.  -1.1  0.
 0. 0.
 1. 1.
 0. 0.;
      0.  -0.4  0.
 0. 0.
 1.  -1.
 0. 0.
 0. 0.
 0.;
      0. 0.
 0. 0.
 0. 0.
 1. 0.
 0. 0.
 0. 0.;